MusicaNeo: Musician community

-MusicaNeo has established a lively community that today reminds of a social network scheme.
-Its members interact with each other with the help of site's tools for exchanging information, feedback, news, experience.
-Among interactive opportunities, one may choose to share blog postings, publish articles and notes, receive feedback to music compositions, share site's content in popular social networks.
-Besides, Community includes two additional sections – Music Jobs and Music Competitions.
-These features allow users to establish creative cooperation by posting job offers/vacancies and apply/post calls for various music contests that are being currently held worldwide.
+MusicaNeo has established an active online community.
+Its members interact with each other in the site's Community section, with the help of site's tools, to exchange information, provide feedback, news, experience and share the site's content in popular social networks.
+Besides the Community section, the Music Jobs and Music Competitions features allow users to establish creative cooperation by posting job offers/vacancies and apply/post calls for various music contests currently being held worldwide.

 Contemporary Composers Index

 The CCI (Contemporary Composers Index) is a part of MusicaNeo project.
 It is a global online directory of contemporary composers that currently counts almost 15,000 entries of composers of all musical genres and styles worldwide.
 Each entry contains basic information about a composer, such as biographical data, origin, year of birth, occupation and music genre/genres he/she is working in.
 Entries are free of charge and are curated by composers themselves.
 CCI is an open index and can be extended by anyone.
 Users who would like to add a new composer to the list can fill in an inquiry form online.